okta/okta.github.io/_source/_posts/2018-01-18-cryptocurrency-pwa-secured-by-okta.md

     <p><strong>cryptoPWA</strong> is a <strong>P</strong>rogressive <strong>W</strong>eb <strong>A</strong>pplication
       that allows you to keep track of the approximate worth of your cryptocurrency portfolio.</p>

-    <p>A PWA is like a normal application from the app store, but you can access it directly through the web.
+    <p>A PWA is like a typical application from the app store, but you can access it directly through the web.
 You may
       also add this page to your home screen to launch it like your other applications.</p>

     <p>Log in to start tracking your coins in whatever currency you wish!</p>